 Our tour continues past the galley which is large and equipped with state of the art equipment for its day.
 It’s a really pleasant space actually and I can think of far worse set ups in which to prepare food.
 It’s all in very good condition also.
 Very evocative.

 We go down again and again exploring the quarters of the young gentlemen (midshipmen), visit the storage areas and learn how they managed the gunpowder and the risks associated with it.
 As we descend the light gets less and less and eventually the camera is defeated.
 Flash photography is not allowed.
 The lower echelons sleep in almost total darkness.
 In the lowest depths of the ship is the area for bulk storage of food and coal and other general stores.
 I never imagined that gun ships in the days of sail were so sophisticated or so large or with so many levels.
-If we include to open deck there must be at least 5 levels to her.
+If we include the open deck there must be at least 5 levels to her.

 The most affecting area of the ship is the presentation on the death of Nelson.
 The original is long gone, but they have on hand for viewing a large cask of the type that Nelson’s body was placed in, submerged in alcohol for the journey back to Britain where he was buried in Westminster Abbey.
 I had never given the remotest thought to the logistics around repatriating a body in those days but apparently this was the established practice for senior officers.
 This information is given to us by a guide who is actually working.
 The personal interaction really enhances the experience.
 Standing here on the Victory, I feel extremely saddened to think of the nation’s loss and how sombre it must have been on board carrying his remains home.
 It’s amazing to stand at the place where Nelson was killed and where earlier in the battle the ship’s secretary was cut in two by flying shot, his lower ranked remains promptly and without ceremony flung overboard.